Board of Governors Members

 Title | Student Representative, Board of Governors |

-Paul R. Teter is a junior at Shepherd University and serves as the President of the Student Government Association.
-He is majoring in Business Administration with a concentration in Marketing, as well as double-minoring in Political Communication and Communication and New Media.
+Paul Teter is a senior at Shepherd University and serves as the president of the Student Government Association.
+He is majoring in business administration with a concentration in marketing and double minoring in political communication and communication and new media.
 He is from Romney, West Virginia, where he graduated from Hampshire High School in 2021.
 Paul is honored to serve on the Board of Governors and hopes to use his time to improve student life and well-being on campus.
-Since Fall 2021, Paul has been a brother of Delta Sigma Pi, the professional business fraternity at Shepherd University.
-He currently serves as his chapter’s Senior Vice President and has previously served as its Chancellor and Webmaster.
+Paul is a brother of Delta Sigma Pi, a coed professional business fraternity.
+He serves as the president of its chapter on campus and serves on its national Collegiate Advisory Committee.
 In spring 2023, he was awarded Greek Man of the Year for his service and tenure in Greek Life.
-On campus, he works for the Program Board, as well as a Student Ambassador for Shepherd Admissions.
-He is a member of the Order of Omega and TRIO and has served on the Student Life Council and the Strategic Planning Committee. |
+He works for the Program Board and as a student ambassador on campus, and is a member of TRIO and Order of Omega.
+He has previously served on the Student Life Council and the Strategic Planning Committee. |